learnbyexample/py_regular_expressions/py_regex.md

 # Character class

-This chapter will discuss how to create your own custom placeholders to match limited set of characters and various metacharacters applicable inside character classes.
+This chapter will discuss how to create your own custom placeholders to match a limited set of characters and various metacharacters applicable inside character classes.
 You'll also learn about escape sequences for predefined character sets.

 ## Custom character sets